lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

 * Project Viewer

-Changes to both Organization level role and Project level roles for the same user can cause race condition, in that case we suggest these changes to be made in two steps.
+Changes to both Organization level roles and Project level roles for the same user can cause race conditions, in that case, we suggest these changes be made in two steps.
-* When lowering an user Organization level role and upping their Project level Role, first change their organization role.
+* When lowering a user Organization level role and upping their Project level Role, first change their organization role.
-* When upping an user Organization level role and removing or lowering their Project level Role, first change their project role.
+* When upping a user Organization level role and removing or lowering their Project level Role, first change their project role.

 ## Example Usage